How VRI Is Breaking Barriers in the Healthcare Industry

 By Alexa Liacko

 kgun9.com – NOGALES, Mexico (KGUN9-TV) – Would you trust a dentist in Mexico to work on your teeth to save a few hundred dollars?
-More and more people are now doing that.
+Many people would still choose to go to a Dentist in Vista instead, but more and more people are now doing that.
 But, not all clinics are created equal, so it’s important you do your research before you go.

 “It’s no good having cheap if the quality isn’t there,” said patient Dianne McFaul.
 “But the quality actually is much better than what we found over there.”